featurist/coypu/README.md

 ###### Chrome
 You will need the chromedriver.exe on your PATH or in the bin of your test project.
 [Download from google code](http://code.google.com/p/chromedriver/downloads/list)

+###### PhantomJS
+The headless webkit browser runs under Selenium WebDriver.
+It runs almost everything in Coypu, iframes are a particular problem where you might have to reach for chrome/firefox.

+You will need phantomjs.exe on your PATH or in the bin of your test project.
+You can get this from nuget or from [phantomjs.org](http://phantomjs.org/download.html)

+    PM> install-package phantomjs.exe

 ###### HtmlUnit
 You can run the headless HtmlUnit driver for Selenium on windows too, you just need to run up HtmlUnit in java: